-- When using the camera's internal memory, saving movies may take some time. - There may be some degradation in image quality when digital zoom is used. - The sounds of zoom control operation, zoom, autofocus lens drive movement, vibration reduction, and aperture operation when brightness changes may be recorded. - The following phenomena may be seen in the monitor while recording movies.
-These phenomena are saved in the recorded movies. - Banding may occur in images under fluorescent, mercury-vapor, or sodium-vapor lighting. - Subjects that move quickly from one side of the frame to the other, such as a moving train or car, may appear skewed. - The entire movie image may be skewed when the camera is panned. - Lighting or other bright areas may leave residual images when the camera is moved. - Depending on the distance to the subject or the amount of zoom applied, colored stripes may appear on subjects with repeating patterns (fabrics, lattice windows, etc.) during movie recording and playback.
+- There may be some degradation in image quality when digital zoom is used. - The sounds of zoom control operation, zoom, autofocus lens drive movement, movie vibration reduction, and aperture operation when brightness changes may be recorded. - Smear (\(\infty\) 115) visible in the monitor with movie recording will be recorded with movies.
+Avoiding bright objects such as the sun, reflections of the sun, and electric lights when recording movies is recommended. - Depending on the distance to the subject or the amount of zoom applied, colored stripes may appear on subjects with repeating patterns (fabrics, lattice windows, etc.) during movie recording and playback.
 This occurs when the pattern in the subject and the layout of the image sensor interfere with each other; it is not a malfunction.